 - complete assignments, exercises, and activities to the instructor’s stated requirements;

-Students can expect to spend a maximum of one hour of homework for every hour spent in class.
+- satisfy all course learning outcomes.
+Students can expect to spend approximately 1 hour completing homework for every one hour spent in class.
 All assignments must be completed to the evaluative standard set by the instructor to satisfy the learning outcomes of the course and program.